 But today, sitting in his office at Microsoft headquarters in Redmond, Washington, Kipman does not talk about hardware.
 He discusses the relationship between people and machines from a broader philosophical point of view.
 Regardless of whether we interact with machines through screens or things that sit on our heads, for him, all this is just a “point of time”.

 Born in Brazil, Kipman, who is a technical specialist in Microsoft’s WindowsandDevicesGroup, enthusiastically explains that the key advantage of the technology is its ability to replace time and space.
-He cites the example of “mixed reality” (MR, mixedreality), the term Microsoft, which denotes a mixture of the real world with computer generated graphics.
+He cites the example of “mixed reality” (MR, mixedreality), the term Microsoft, which denotes a mixture of the real world with computer generated graphics single european women.
 According to Kipman, one day it will invisibly unite the augmented and virtual reality.
 He says that among the most striking peculiarity of MR is the potential to unleash “super forces of substitution” in the real world.

 People attach special value to the feeling that you experience when you physically share space with another person.
 That’s why Alice Bonacio of FastCompany decided to interview Kipman face to face.
 “But if you had the opportunity to carry out this kind of interaction without spending time to move,” says Kipman, “life would be much more interesting.”
 Further from the first person.